glezo1/maxmind-geoip-fine/README.md

 The system itself is a multi-dimensional star scheme, having per dimensions:

-  -AS Number
+   AS Number

-  -Geography (country, region,etc)
+   Geography (country, region,etc)

 and being the fact table merely

    the begin and the end of the range whose ASNumber is X and its geography Y.

 So, the guys in maxmind distribute several csv files, one per each denormalized-branch of the star, it is: